 The seven-member Missouri Mental Health Commission, serves as the principal policy advisory body to the department director.
 The department of is composed of three divisions: the Division of Behavioral Health, the Division of Developmental Disabilities and the Division of Administration Services, as well as seven support offices.

-DMH makes services available through state-operated facilities and contracts with private organizations and individuals.
-The state-operated psychiatric facilities include inpatient psychiatric for adults and children, as well as the Missouri Sexual Offender Treatment Center.
+DMH serves approximately 170,000 Missourians annually through state-operated facilities and contracts with private organizations and individuals.
+The nine state-operated psychiatric facilities include inpatient psychiatric care for adults and children, as well as sex offender rehabilitation and treatment services.
 In addition, six habilitation centers and 11 regional offices serve individuals with developmental disabilities.
-Other services are purchased from a variety of privately operated programs statewide through approximately 4,000 contracts managed annually by DMH.
+Other services are purchased from a variety of privately operated programs statewide through approximately 2,000 contracts managed annually by DMH.